Favoritism is alive and well—and it hurts. I’ll venture that we have all experienced being on the wrong end of someone’s favoritism.

 Top-level management apparently is not too concerned.
 Of the qualities they look for in leaders, only 38 percent of men said fairness is a top quality.
 Women in leadership fared better: 55 percent of them value fairness in those they hire.

-Favortism in the Community.
+Favoritism in the Community.
 There is no ethnic or racial group that has not been the victim of prejudice and favoritism, and there is no ethnic or racial group that has not practiced prejudice and favoritism.
 I’m amazed that some of the people that scream the loudest about prejudice also show prejudice against others.
 Prejudice goes both ways.

-Favortism at Church.
+Favoritism at Church.
 Thankfully, we can come to church, gather with other believers, and get away from the favoritism and preferential treatment at home, school, work, or the neighborhood.

 We can, right?
 Hmmm.

 - I’ve been in churches full of doctors, lawyers, and wealthy people who accepted others, but leadership went predominantly to the doctors, lawyers, and wealthy people.

 - I’ve been in churches with a strong family feel.
 That sounds appealing, but unless you’ve been a part of the church family for a long time (i.e. decades), you’re not fully accepted.

 - Race, of course, can still be an issue in some regions, but in many urban and suburban areas, the dividing wall is not race but socio-economics.